Police search for suspect in Nob Hill Boulevard homicide

 Efforts to locate a suspect in a Yakima homicide moved to the 200 block of South Eighth Street on Monday afternoon.

-Yakima police arrived at a house on the block at 4:20 p.m. and attempted to get the occupant to come out.
-They also spotted a vehicle thought to be connected to the shooting behind a home in the neighborhood and were waiting for a search warrant, said Lt.
-Ira Cavin.
+Yakima police arrived at a house on the block at 4:20 p.m. where a vehicle thought connected to the homicide was seen in the backyard, and officers were attempting to get the home's occupant to come out, Lt.
+Ira Cavin said.

 The situation prompted a limited SWAT callout, with plans to use a Bearcat to tow the vehicle, he said.